- ORDER: Strigiformes

 - In addition to the North American and Eurasian populations, isolated groups of Long-eared Owls occur in North and East Africa, the Azores, and the Canary Islands.
 While this owl’s biology has been extensively studied in the U.S. and Europe, little is known about it in other parts of its range.

 - The oldest Long-eared Owl on record was at least 12 years, 1 month old.
-It had been banded in New York and was later found in Ontario, Canada.
+It was originally banded in New York and was later found in Ontario, Canada, in 1999.